Chakri25/PythonProjects/README.md

 Document retrieval is the task of finding documents that meet the search criteria input by user.
 This program is a simple document retrival engine.
 The file "ap_docs.txt" contains old newswire articles.
-Each article is differ by "<NEW DOCUMENT>" token.
+Each article is differ by "NEW DOCUMENT" token.
 This program gives you two options to search for any word present in the document where it returns all the article numbers which has the word and another one displays a particular article if you enter number.